The Autonomic Nervous System Is the Last Unoptimized Frontier in Human Health

 Try this technique in Vayu, free download

 Haptic guidance on Apple Watch and Wear OS.
-Free forever.
+Your first session is free.

 Almost nobody has optimized their autonomic nervous system.